 • universities and professional developers as they conduct research and deliver programs that promote the development of the competencies needed to provide quality assistive technology services

-The Joy Zabala Fellowship for Assistive Technology and Accessible Educational Material
+The Joy Zabala Fellowship for Assistive Technology and Accessible Educational Materials

 Celebrate and ensure Joy’s legacy, please make your tax-deductible gift to the Joy Zabala Fellowship today!